Augustin Lesage: Life

 The collector Jean Dubuffet integrated Lesage paintings into his collection in 1948, and bought his first "historic" canvas for 50,000 francs in 1964.
 Lesage is one of the artists featured in the booklet Art Brut Art Brut 3 by Jean Dubuffet in 1964.
 His work is also categorized as part of the spiritualist movement in art.

 Augustin Lesage paintings are represented in the Collection de l'Art Brut (Outsider Art Collection) in Lausanne, Switzerland since its opening in 1975.
 He was the subject of a retrospective presented at Lausanne in 1989, a catalog was published for the occasion.
 He is historically the earliest of the "psychic artists" embedded in the Collection de l'Art Brut.

 His volume of work is very large.
 At his death, he left about eight hundred paintings.
 Today, most of his works are held by the Lille Métropole Museum of Modern, Contemporary and Outsider Art in France.
+Works by Lesage can also be found in the Zander Collection in Cologne.